Physical Activity

 Help your youth get more active!

-• Instead of driving or taking the bus, your youth can walk or bike places with friends.
+• Instead of driving or taking the bus, your youth can walk or bike with friends.

 • Go for a family walk after dinner.